(see Tuberculosis (TB).)

 The neonate is evaluated for congenital TB as above and is usually is separated from the mother only until effective treatment of both mother and neonate is under way.
 If congenital TB is excluded and once the neonate is receiving INH, separation is not necessary unless the mother (or a household contact) has possible multidrug-resistant organisms or poorly adheres to treatment (including not wearing a mask if TB is active) and directly observed therapy is not possible.
 Family contacts should be investigated for undiagnosed TB before the infant goes home.

-If adherence can be reasonably assured and the family is nontuberculous (ie, the mother is being treated and no other transmission risks are present), the neonate is started on a regimen of INH 10 mg/kg po once/day and sent home at the usual time.
+If adherence can be reasonably assured and the family is nontuberculous (ie, the mother is being treated and no other transmission risks are present), the neonate is started on a regimen of INH 10 to 15 mg/kg po once/day and sent home at the usual time.
 Exclusively breastfed infants should receive pyridoxine 1 to 2 mg/kg once/day.
 Skin testing should be done at age 3 or 4 mo.
 If the neonate is tuberculin-negative and the initial infectious contact has adhered to treatment and has a positive response, INH is stopped.
 If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 mo.
-If cultures become positive for TB at any time, the neonate should be treated for TB.
+If cultures become positive for TB at any time, the neonate should be treated for active TB disease.

 If adherence in a nontuberculous environment cannot be ensured, BCG vaccine may be considered for the neonate, and INH therapy should be started as soon as possible.
 (Although INH inhibits the multiplication of BCG organisms, the combination of BCG vaccine and INH is supported by clinical trials and anecdotal reports.)
 BCG vaccination does not ensure against exposure to and development of TB, but offers significant protection against serious and widespread invasion (eg, tuberculous meningitis).
-BCG should only be given if skin testing of the neonate is negative.
+BCG should only be given if skin and HIV test results of the neonate are negative.
 Neonates should be monitored for development of TB, particularly during the first year.
 (Caution: BCG vaccine is contraindicated in immunosuppressed patients and those suspected of being infected with HIV.
 However, in high-risk populations, the WHO [unlike the American Academy of Pediatrics] recommends that asymptomatic HIV-infected neonates receive BCG vaccine at birth or shortly thereafter.)

 Neonates with active TB:

-For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg po, rifampin (0 to 20 mg/kg po, pyrazinamide 30 to 40 mg/kg po, and an aminoglycoside (eg, amikacin or streptomycin).
+For congenital TB, the American Academy of Pediatrics recommends treatment once/day with INH 10 to 15 mg/kg po, rifampin (10 to 20 mg/kg po, pyrazinamide 30 to 40 mg/kg po, and an aminoglycoside (eg, amikacin).
 This regimen should be modified as indicated based on results of testing for resistance.
 Pyridoxine is given if the neonate is exclusively breastfed.

 For TB acquired after birth, the suggested regimen is treatment once/day with INH 10 to 15 mg/kg po, rifampin 10 to 20 mg/kg po, and pyrazinamide 30 to 40 mg/kg.
 A fourth drug such as ethambutol 20 to 25 mg/kg po once/day, ethionamide 7.5 to 10 mg/kg po bid (or 5 to 6.67 mg/kg po tid), or an aminoglycoside should be added if drug resistance or tuberculous meningitis is suspected or the child lives in an area where HIV prevalence among TB patients is ≥ 5%.
 After the first 2 mo of treatment, INH and rifampin are continued to complete a 6- to 12-mo course (depending on disease category) and other drugs are stopped.
-Breastfed infants should also receive pyridoxine supplementation.
+Breastfed infants should also receive pyridoxine.

-When the CNS is involved, initial therapy also includes corticosteroids (prednisone 2 mg/kg po once/day for 4 to 6 wk, then gradually tapered).
+When the CNS is involved, initial therapy also includes corticosteroids (prednisone 2 mg/kg po once/day [maximum 60 mg/day] for 4 to 6 wk, then gradually tapered).
 Other therapy continues until all signs of meningitis have disappeared and cultures are negative on 2 successive lumbar punctures at least 1 wk apart.
 Therapy can then be continued with INH and rifampin once/day or twice/wk for another 10 mo.
-Corticosteroids may also be considered for infants and children with severe miliary disease, pleural or pericardial effusions, endobronchial disease, or those with abdominal TB.
+Corticosteroids may also be considered for infants and children with severe miliary disease, pleural or pericardial effusions, or endobronchial disease or those with abdominal TB.